-- A statement expressing that the tenant reasonably believes that there is a threat of imminent harm from further violence if the tenant were to remain in the same dwelling unit assisted under Minnesota Housing's program; OR - A statement that the tenant was a sexual assault victim and that the sexual assault occurred on the premises during the 90-calendar-day period preceding the tenant's request for an emergency transfer.
+- A statement expressing that the tenant reasonably believes that there is a threat of imminent harm from further violence if the tenant were to remain in the same NHTF or HOME-assisted dwelling unit; OR - 2.
+In the case of a tenant who is a victim of sexual assault, either a statement that the tenant reasonably believes there is a threat of imminent harm from further violence if the tenant remains in the same dwelling unit that the tenant is currently occupying, or a statement that the tenant was a sexual assault victim and that the sexual assault occurred on the premises during the 90-calendar-day period preceding the tenant's request for an emergency transfer.

-Any request by the owner/property manager for additional information must comply with 24 C.F.R. part 5, subpart L. The property management at a Covered Property will make the determination regarding whether a tenant qualifies for an emergency transfer and notify the Minnesota Department of Human Services (DHS) Housing Coordinator.
-The DHS Housing Coordinator will document the need and place the tenant on the Section 811 PRA waiting list, with a preference over non-VAWA related applicants, until the next safe unit becomes available.
+Any request by the owner/property manager for additional information must comply with 24 C.F.R. part 5, subpart L. The property management at a Covered Property will make a preliminary determination regarding whether a tenant qualifies for an emergency transfer and will provide both the emergency transfer request documentation and that preliminary determination to Minnesota Housing via e-mail (mhfa.compliance@state.mn.us) within 24 hours of the request.
+Minnesota Housing staff will respond to the request to property management within two business days.
+If Minnesota Housing has not responded to the request within two business days the property management shall treat the tenant's request as approved.